Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

          In this method,  the administrator has to collect  data of components and perform manual discovery.
          Management Switches, Fabric Switches, PDU and sub rack CMCs are the components for which manual discovery method has to be performed.
 The procedure and the sequence is described as follows:

          1. Management Switch : Discovery of management switches has to be performed by manually creating configuration files.
 The management switch file should be in a specific format.

-Here is the example of switch configuration file:
+            Example of switch configuration file:

                ```text
                [discover]